argilla-io/distilabel/README.md

  </div>

 ## What's distilabel
-distilabel is a framework for building datasets and labelers powered by LLMs.
+distilabel is a framework for building datasets and labelers with LLMs.

 ## TODOS